-This is article 2 in our Best Trout Lures of All Time series.
+This is article 2 in our Best Trout Bait of All Time series.

 - Best Trout Lures of All Time: 5 Best Spoons